gruntwork-io/boilerplate/README.md

   prompt you for each of those variables separately from the root ones.
 You can also use the `<DEPENDENCY_NAME>.<VARIABLE_NAME>` syntax as the name of the variable with the `-var` flag and inside of a var file to provide a value for a variable in a dependency.
+* Interpolation: You may use interpolation in the `template-folder` and `output-folder` parameters of your dependencies.
+This allows you to use specify the paths to your template and output folders dynamically.

 #### Hooks